Jeremy-Barrass/CV/README.md

 #### Cirium, _April 2020 - February 2021_

 Cirium gave me opportunities to improve my knowledge of SQL procedures and application system architectures, as well as exposing me to a different code release process compared to previous jobs.
-I worked on a variety of bugs and improvements to both customer facing and internal products.
+I worked on a variety of bugs and improvements to both customer facing and internal products, using C# .NET Core, Javascript with Angular.js and SQL.
 Tickets and projects I worked on include:

 * Removing PII from product usage tags.
 * Updating filters and saved searches with more accurate nomenclature.